Djibouti Air

 Djibouti Air was an airline based in Djibouti.
-Its logo depicts the Djibouti spurfowl.
+Its logo depicted the Djibouti spurfowl.

 Operations

 Djibouti Air was owned by the government of Djibouti as well as a private investor from the United Arab Emirates.

 The airline began operations on March 3, 2011, with a flight to Dubai from Djibouti.
-During the month, it also launched six weekly Djibouti–Dubai flights via its dual-class Boeing 737 aircraft.
+During that month, it also launched six weekly Djibouti–Dubai flights via its dual-class Boeing 737 aircraft.

-With two additional 737s expected, Djibouti Air aims to service 1,500 passengers per month.

 In February 2012, the airline suspended its only scheduled services from the Djibouti-Ambouli International Airport to Dubai International Airport.

 Destinations

-Initially, the airline did fly only to Dubai.
-Within the first six months, the carrier also plans to launch flights to Ethiopia, Somalia, Yemen, Kenya and Malaysia, after which point it is scheduled to expand coverage to East Asia and Europe.
-Additionally, it is set to offer more frequent flights to the Middle East.
+The airline only flew to Dubai, but had plans to launch flights to Ethiopia, Somalia, Yemen, Kenya, Malaysia, East Asia and Europe.
+Additionally, it was set to offer more frequent flights throughout the Middle East.